Living and working conditions in Slovakia

 1.2 How to apply for a job

-The most common way of applying for a job is to submit (send) a cover letter and curriculum vitae (CV).
+The most common way of applying for a job is to send a cover letter and a CV (curriculum vitae).
 A written job application is your first means of contact with a potential employer.
 Your application, along with your attached CV, serves as a calling card and personal advertisement, so you should prepare it carefully.
 Pay attention to the style, quality of expression and spelling.
 Avoid phrases and statements that are empty or have no meaningful value.
 Your application should be persuasive.
 It is meant to create interest in arranging an interview.
 It should be no longer than one sheet of A4 paper.

 Structure of the application